 Infected tattoos if not treated can potentially kill you.
 Therefore if you notice any of these symptoms.
 Or have any concerns, consult with a doctor to be on the safe side.
 To prevent any infection you need to make sure that you are taking the proper precautions to prevent it from starting.
 By simply keeping the area clean, and protected until it has properly healed.
 Also using antibiotic ointment can help keep any bacteria out.
 However do not wear it 24/7 because you need to give your tattoo oxygen as well.
 Tattoos may take days or weeks to heal depending on its size, the care, and any personal hereditary or health issues you may have.

 How to treat an infected tattoo

-Use topical ointments such as Bacitracin, A+D Ointment or Neosporin.
-Do not use topical ointments to prevent an infection as this will only clog up your skin and cause an infection.
+If you have an infected tattoo confirmed by a doctor, then you can use topical ointments such as Bacitracin, A+D Ointment or Neosporin.
+Do not use topical ointments to prevent an infection, as this will only clog up your skin and possibly cause an infection.

 Finally to treat an infected tattoo, you need to try to keep it dry at all times.
 As water will be your biggest enemy while your tattoo is trying to heal.
 Do not swim after having a tattoo or with an infection.
 And try to avoid getting the infected area wet when taking a shower or bath.
 Also never expose an infected tattoo to sunlight.
 And to prevent future skin infections, wear sunscreen all over your tattoo.